Low Carb Recipe of the Day: Easy Healthy Crunchy Tuna Salad for Two

 - 1/2 teaspoon Dijon mustard

 - Salt and freshly ground black pepper

-- Break up the tuna with a fork and mix thoroughly with the cabbage.
+- In a medium mixing bowl, break up the tuna with a fork and mix thoroughly with the cabbage.

 - Stir in the chives, cranberries, mayonnaise, yogurt and mustard.